kaisenlinux/manpages-dev/packages/dig.md

               This option is a synonym for +[no]recurse.

        +[no]recurse
               This option toggles the setting of the RD (recursion desired) bit in the query.
 This bit is set by default, which means dig normally sends recursive queries.
 Recursion  is automatically disabled when the +nssearch or +trace query option is used.

        +retry=T
-              This option sets the number of times to retry UDP queries to server to T instead of the default, 2.
+              This option sets the number of times to retry UDP and TCP queries to server to T instead of the default, 2.
 Unlike +tries, this does not include the initial query.

        +[no]rrcomments
               This  option toggles the display of per-record comments in the output (for example, human-readable key information about DNSKEY records).
 The default is not to print record comments unless multiline mode is active.

        +[no]search
               This option uses [or does not use] the search list defined by the searchlist or domain directive in resolv.conf, if any.
 The search list is not used by default.

               ndots from resolv.conf (default 1), which may be overridden by +ndots, determines whether the name is treated as relative and hence whether  a  search  is  eventually  per‐ formed.

        +[no]short
               This option toggles whether a terse answer is provided.
 The default is to print the answer in a verbose form.
 This option always has a global effect; it cannot be set glob‐ ally and then overridden on a per-lookup basis.

+       +[no]showbadcookie
+              This option toggles whether to show the message containing the BADCOOKIE rcode before retrying the request or not.
+The default is to not show the messages.

        +[no]showsearch
               This option performs [or does not perform] a search showing intermediate results.